Every cat in a lap.

 Are cat conversations still that controversial and contentious or is it just that they are really emotive?
 Gareth Morgan is often, and justly, noted as being an inciting cause to a big and ongoing conversation on cats in Aotearoa.
+This led to the establishment of the National Cat Management Group in 2014.

-While his comments had unintended and perverse outcomes including creating strongly divided positions and unacceptable killing of cats, most would agree that getting the conversation on the national agenda was and continues to be a good thing.
+While Gareth's comments had unintended and perverse outcomes including creating strongly divided positions and unacceptable killing of cats, most would agree that getting the conversation on the national agenda was and continues to be a good thing.

 Eventually, stray cat management will need to be added so they are also responsibly managed.
 Once legislation is comprehensive and implemented, we can protect our native species and improve the overall welfare of cats.

-VAWA's Cat Education and Advocacy
+VAWA's Advocacy

 June 2023

-On their website, Predator Free NZ have a great summary of some of the advocacy organisation's positions and presentations to the Environment Select Committee.
+They have a great summary of some of the advocacy organisation's positions and presentations to the Environment Select Committee.

 '...several animal welfare, conservation organisations and government agencies submitted their thoughts on national cat management.
 It may be surprising that there was a lot of agreement...'